 Flying over parts of Northern Ethiopia I should have gone to…

-Sure, with hindsight, I’d have been better off going to South America instead; at least it would have been somewhere different, somewhere with a better ‘vibe’, but sometimes you don’t know what’s going to happen until you get there.
+Was this a travel mistake?
+I mean, sure, with hindsight, I’d have been better off going to South America instead; at least it would have been somewhere different, somewhere with a better ‘vibe’, but sometimes you don’t know what’s going to happen until you get there.
 My return flight from Jo’berg back to the UK is now an open ticket, so I can use it any time before the end of the year, but one could argue that I spent around £800 on flights and accommodation for no real reason.
+In fact, I did eventually use the ticket – I went to Southern Africa at the start of 2016 and did the trip I’d planned to do, at a time I was feeling much more self-confident and could afford it.